 4. Your child will carry their personal belongings into the setting.

-5. Please label your child’s items (lunch Box, juice cup, and clothes).
+5. Please label your child’s items (plastic tub lunch Box, juice cup, and clothes).

 7. Please provide enough clothes, personal care items on initial drop off as bags will not go back and forth.
 Only soiled, wet and dirty clothing will be sent home.